-RubyMine displays databases and schemas that you selected to be displayed.
+RubyMine displays databases and schemas that you selected to be displayed in the Database tool window.
 It can be useful if you have many databases and schemas.
 Also, by using this approach, you define which schemas you want to introspect.
 During introspection, RubyMine loads the metadata from the database and uses this data later.

 Create a schema

 In the Database tool window ( ) , expand the data source tree until the nodes of databases or schemas.

 Right-click the data source, database, or schema node and select.

 In the Modify dialog that opens, enter the name of your schema in the Name field.